grz0zrg/fbg/README.md

  * type `make` in a terminal
  * `liblfds711.a` can now be found in the `bin` directory, you need to link against it when compiling (see examples)

-To compile parallel examples, just copy `liblfds711.a` / `liblfds711.h` file and `liblfds711` directory into the `examples` directory then type `make`.
+To compile parallel examples, just copy `liblfds711.a` / `liblfds711.h` file and `liblfds711` directory into the `examples` directory then type `make lfds711`.

-**Note** : The basic version of the library work on the ARM64 platform but parallel support on ARM64 platform is only supported in the ARM64 branch, you will need the not yet released liblfds720 to compile it.
+**Note** : FBGraphics work on ARM64 platforms by default but you will need liblfds720 which is not yet released.

+## GLFW backend

+See `README` into `custom_backend` folder

+The GLFW backend was done made to demonstrate how to write a backend, it is complete enough to be used by default.

 ## Screenshots